TTK4145-Students-2021/exercise-2-philisg/theory.md

 -----------------------------

 ### What is an atomic operation?
-> An atomic action operation is an indivisible sequence of operations which needs to be executed without interruption.
+> An atomic action operation is when a processor reads and writes during the same data transmission.

 ### What is a critical section?
 > A critical section is the part of the progrom which tries to access a shared resource.
 If multiple threads are in the same critical